 Burn only dry, well-seasoned wood, which should have been cut, split and stacked - under cover from rain - for at least 12-24 months with free air movement around the sides of the stack to enable it to dry out.
+A good burn-ready alternative is kiln dried wood logs.
 Burning wet or unseasoned wood will create tar deposits in the stove and chimney and will not produce a satisfactory heat output.
 Wood that is not properly dry ('dry' is considered to be less than 20% internal moisture content) uses up energy from the burn process to evaporate the water inside the wood thus creating very poor conditions for combustion.
 The main cause of burning problems with wood stoves is due to excessively damp wood.
 Wood can appear perfectly dry on the outside but still contain 40-50% water on the inside.
 A moisture meter can be purchased from stove and equipment suppliers if you wish to check your wood source is correct.
 Split a log and check the inside as well as the outside.